 I have helped so many women navigate menopause and come out the other side feeling better than they ever have.
 But what makes them that way?
 Let’s take a deeper look at what happens after menopause and when you are considered postmenopausal.

-It can be tricky to know just what point in the transition you are at: after all, you won’t know you are through menopause until you’ve gone twelve consecutive months without any vaginal bleeding.
-I’ve seen many women who thought (or hoped) that they were finished with periods, some going several months with no bleeding whatsoever, only to have them begin again.
+It can be tricky to know just what point in the transition you are at.
+After all, you won’t know you are through menopause until you’ve gone twelve consecutive months without any vaginal bleeding.
+Many women who thought (or hoped) that they were finished with periods have to come to me looking for answers.
+I’ve seen women even going several months with no bleeding whatsoever, only to have them begin again.
 This is called postmenopausal bleeding, and when that happens, you have to start counting back at one.

 But the issue isn’t quite as simple as counting.
-Circumstances such as having your ovaries surgically removed will mean you are immediately postmenopausal because there’s no possibility that you’ll have another period.
+Circumstances, like having your ovaries surgically removed, can make you postmenopausal because there’s no possibility that you’ll have another period.
 But a woman whose periods stop during chemotherapy isn’t considered to be postmenopausal because after treatment stops, her periods could begin again even if it’s been more than a year.
 And any kind of hormone replacement therapy (HRT) can muddy the waters because when therapy is stopped, symptoms could return.

 Just as with all phases of life, how a woman experiences the years after this fundamental transition will vary widely.
 Lifestyle choices will play a large role in the quality of life a woman has, particularly in regards to emotional and physical health.